sevkeifert/text-utils/README.md

 > Create and parse text outlines from simple markup.
 Supports roman numeral (I. A. 1. a.) and decimal formats(1 1.1 1.1.1).
 Written in Perl.

 maze.py
-> Draws an ASCII maze
+> Draws an ASCII maze.
+Accepts width, heigth and difficulty parameters.

+maze-ify-ascii.py
+> This script turns an ASCII tessellation into a maze.